-If you reside in the EEA, we may transfer your personal information outside the EEA, and will ensure that it is protected and transferred in a manner consistent with legal requirements applicable to the information.
+If you reside in the EEA or the UK, we may transfer your personal information outside the EEA or UK, and will ensure that it is protected and transferred in a manner consistent with applicable European Data Privacy laws.
 This can be done in a number of different ways, for instance:

-- the country to which we send the personal information may have been assessed by the European Commission as providing an "adequate" level of protection for personal data; or - the recipient may have signed a contract based on standard contractual clauses approved by the European Commission.
+the country to which we send the personal information may have been assessed by the European Commission (or such other competent EEA authority) or the UK Information Commissioner's Office, as applicable, as providing an "adequate" level of protection for personal data; or

+• the recipient may have signed a contract based on standard contractual clauses approved by the European Commission and the UK Information Commissioner's Office, as applicable.

-In other circumstances, the law may permit us to otherwise transfer your personal information outside the EEA.
-In all cases, however, any transfer of your personal information will be compliant with applicable data protection law.
+In other circumstances, the law may permit us to otherwise transfer your personal information outside the EEA or the UK.
+In all cases, however, any transfer of your personal information will be compliant with applicable data protection law European Data Privacy Laws.
+Should you wish to obtain a copy of the appropriate or suitable safeguards we have adopted where required to do so under the European Privacy Laws or would like to know where they have been made available, please contact us using the details provided below.